fishinwind/workshop/content/Problem_Sets/problem_set_2/problem_set_2.rst

 Problem Set Submission
 ----------------------
-Submit your problem set as a tar file to Canvas (:ref:`problem-set-submission`).
+Submit your problem set by posting the path to your tar file on the Canvas page.
+(:ref:`problem-set-submission`).

 .. raw:: pdf